AleCamplani/FPGA_track_lab/README.md

 This is a brief description of what you need to setup to work in the lab.

+## Install the dedicated software

+[Go to the following link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2020-2.html) and install Vivado 2020.2 on you machine.
+Free licences are available for 1 month.

 ## If you want to use git

 If you already have git installed on your machine, please ignore this step.